Alternative Dispute Resolution by Deale Attorneys: The Time and Cost-Effective Solution to Court Litigation

 What Are the Benefits of Alternative Dispute Resolution?

 The common primary advantage is that ADR is usually a much quicker and less costly way of resolving disputes compared to court litigation.

 It’s also more flexible because the parties can choose their mediator or facilitator.
 Because participation in ADR processes is voluntary, the parties are more open to exploring creative ideas to resolve their disputes.
-This is in contrast to a court which is limited to making decisions on purely legal considerations.
+This is in contrast to a court that is limited to making decisions on purely legal considerations.

 Confidentiality is another benefit afforded by ADR.
 It promotes a climate for constructive problem-solving– in private, and without surrendering access to litigation if negotiations do not resolve the dispute.
 This is particularly important where corporate and personal reputations are involved, to avoid the harmful publicity of a public litigation proceeding.

 An ADR Process That Works for Your Dispute

 ADR includes different mechanisms or processes to resolve disputes short of court litigation.

 We have more than 25 years of client success in the various methods of alternative dispute resolution in business; namely mediation, arbitration, and facilitation.
 Clients can rely on Deale Attorneys’ ADR skills and experience to guide them through the most appropriate process for their disputes to get the best outcomes:

 The mediator helps parties to discuss their disputes in a controlled and safe environment to find mutually agreed solutions.
 The disputes usually involve legal issues, but the mediator does not decide the outcome.